shivankushsingh09/WAConnect/README.md

 ## 📬 Contact

-For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/your-username/Whatsapp-Link-Generator/issues).
+For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/your-username/WAConnect/issues).

 ---

-Enjoy using the **Whatsapp Link Generator**!
+Enjoy using the **WAConnect**!

 ```